Fondy Farm Project

 The Fondy Farm Project was established in 2010 to support farmers selling at the Fondy Farmers Market.
 When it was realized that Fondy’s primarily low income, immigrant Hmong farmers were dropping out of farming to due numerous challenges, Fondy responded by establishing the Fondy Farm @ Port Washington, WI.
 In response to increased demand, a second location was opened in 2017 – the Fondy Farm @ Mequon Nature Preserve.
 Our farms increase the capacity to provide fresh, local, affordable produce to Greater Milwaukee.

 With the access to quality land, and the stability of long term leases, Fondy farmers have been able to invest in high value, perennial crops such as asparagus, strawberries, raspberries, and more.
-The dozen farmers at Fondy Farm sell their produce at the Fondy Farmers Market.
-A recent wholesale initiative, coordinated by the Fondy Farm Director, has created additional market streams for the farmers.
-This supports economic viability for the farmers and fills a need for growing local food demand.
+The farmers primarily sell their produce just 12 miles away at the Fondy Farmers Market – a century old market located on Milwaukee’s Northside, and a nationally recognized leader in connecting low-income consumers with the benefits of farmers markets.

 Land Access & Pathways to Ownership